allure-framework/allure-csharp/Allure.Net.Commons/README.md

       "https://example.org/{tms}"
     ],
     "failExceptions": [
-      "MyNamespace.MyAssertionException" // Used to distinguish between failed and broken statuses ]
+      "MyNamespace.MyAssertionException"
+    ]
   }
 }
 ```

+The `directory` property defaults to `"allure-results"`.

 All link pattern placeholders will be replaced with URL value of corresponding link type, e.g.